Hezbollah armed strength: Supply

-All, or almost all, of Iran's military aid to Hezbollah passes through Syria, and if Syria did not cooperate Hezbollah's ability to acquire weaponry would decline dramatically.
+All, or almost all, of Iran's military aid to Hezbollah passes through Syria.
+If Syria did not cooperate, Hezbollah's ability to acquire weaponry would decline dramatically.
 As Iran and Syria are Hezbollah's main patrons, most of Hezbollah's rockets, small arms, money, and ammunition transit through Syria.
-The only other efficient route for Iran to supply Hezbollah goes through Turkey, but Turkey is not aligned with Tehran and since 2006 has blocked Iranian trucks and planes from passing through its territory.
+Syria has blocked Iranian trucks and planes from passing through its territory.
 Sending supplies by sea from the Iranian port of Bandar Abbas to the Syrian port of Latakia has been used in the past, but takes much longer and risks interdiction.

-Because Syria's once-capable air defense network shielded the country from Israeli airstrikes, Hezbollah has for decades used western Syria as a logistics and supply hub.
+Because Syria's once-capable air defense network shielded Syria from Israeli airstrikes, Hezbollah has for decades used western Syria as a logistics and supply hub.
 The area hosts Hezbollah training camps and weapons depots.
 Historically, Damascus International Airport was a major stopover point for Hezbollah fighters on their way to more advanced training in Iran.

 Hezbollah obtains some weaponry from black markets and possibly from the Lebanese military.
 Dual-use technology, including night vision goggles, laser rangefinders, GPS receivers, advanced aircraft-analysis and design software, stun guns, nitrogen laser cutters, naval equipment, and ultrasonic dog deterrents were purchased from private vendors in the United States and Canada in the early 2000s.
 Hezbollah is able to fight at night and has advanced night vision technology.
 Israel and some sources claim that Iran has established two underground weapons factories in Lebanon's mountainous Bekaa valley region, producing Fateh-110 missiles and many other weapons.
 Construction reportedly began after 2012.
-Hezbollah and the IRGC have previously suggested that the party could build some of its own weaponry.
-The factories supposedly have a capacity of hundreds of missiles per year.
+Hezbollah and the IRGC have previously suggested that Hezbollah could build some of its own weaponry.

 Since the start of the civil war in Syria, Israel has launched airstrikes on "advanced" or "game-changing" weaponry in Syria it says is destined for Hezbollah.
 Reportedly, Israel has interdicted Fateh-110/M600 guided missiles, drones, anti-ship missiles, and air defense systems.
 Most sources suggest the airstrikes have been effective but not perfect in stopping the flow of sophisticated weapons to Hezbollah.

+During April 2025, a multinational investigation has uncovered a Hezbollah logistics network operating across Europe, involving Spain, France, Germany, and the United Kingdom.
+This network facilitated the procurement of drone components, enabling the assembly of potentially hundreds of explosive-laden drones.
+Authorities in Spain and Germany have arrested four individuals linked to this operation, with a suspect in France indicted for terrorist conspiracy.
+The components seized match those found in drones used by Hezbollah against Israel, highlighting the group's extensive international supply chain.
+The investigation underscores the challenges European security services face in disrupting such clandestine networks.